• Skip to main content

 In other words, the dangers posed by AI originate in the same place as the dangers posed by humanity: our story.
 If like the human story, the AI story ends up as one of uniqueness, exclusivity, progress, supremacy, dominance, alienation, teleology, manifest destiny, and godhood then we can expect a similarly destructive impact.
 Therefore, to minimize suffering and improve our own chances of survival during the turbulent 21st century, both humanity and AI must embrace a new type of story.
 One that is decentralized, non-singular, non-hierarchical, non-specieist, non-dualistic, and non-exclusive.
 Because a multiplicity is ethically better than a singularity.
 And because it is safer too.

-Filed Under: Podcasts, ReWriting the Human Story Tagged With: AI, AI Story, Artificial Intelligence, singularity, Singularity Story, Technological Singularity
+Filed Under: Podcasts, ReWriting the Human Story Tagged With: Artificial Intelligence, singularity, Technological Singularity

 Physicist Max Tegmark on Life 3.0: What We Do Makes a Difference